 - May use NetBIOS port 139 for automatic domain detection.
 If NetBIOS port 139 is blocked in your network, deploy a DC Agent instance for each virtually or physically remote domain. - Communicates with Filtering Service on port 30600 - Logon Agent identifies users as they log on to Windows domains.
 The agent: - Runs on a Linux or Windows server - Requires a Windows-only client application (the Logon Application, or LogonApp.exe) to be run on client machines - Communicates with Filtering Service on port 30602 - eDirectory Agent is used with Novell eDirectory.
-The agent: - Runs on a Linux or Windows server - Uses Novell eDirectory authentication to map users to IP addresses - Communicates with Filtering Service on port 30700 eDirectory Agent or RADIUS Agent can be installed on the same machine as Filtering Service, or on a separate machine in the same network, but not on the same machine as Log Server.
+The agent: - Runs on a Linux or Windows server - Uses Novell eDirectory authentication to map users to IP addresses - Communicates with Filtering Service on port 30700 - RADIUS Agent can be used in conjunction with either Windows- or LDAP-based directory services.
+The agent: - Runs on a Linux or Windows server - Works with a RADIUS server and client to identify users logging on from remote locations - Communicates with Filtering Service on port 30800 eDirectory Agent or RADIUS Agent can be installed on the same machine as Filtering Service, or on a separate machine in the same network, but not on the same machine as Log Server.